priyanshudhoni/Advanced-Calculator/README.md

 It can reverse a number.
 It can check whether a number is palindromic or not.
 Like this there are many additional properties which are absent in a mere scientific calculator.
-Module used - tkinter, numpy, scipy.
+Modules used - tkinter, numpy, scipy.